 - whether unpublished data are to be sought specifically, see Sections 4.3.2, 4.3.3 and 4.3.4; and

-- whether the review has specific eligibility criteria around study design to address adverse effects (see Chapter 19), economic issues (see Chapter 20) or qualitative research questions (see Chapter 21), in which case searches to address these criteria should be undertaken (see MECIR Box 4.4.a).
+- whether the review has specific eligibility criteria around study design to address adverse effects (see Chapter 19), economic evidence (see Chapter 20) or qualitative evidence (see Chapter 21), in which case searches to address these criteria should be undertaken (see MECIR Box 4.4.a).